Louder Than War: History

+Due to the Coronavirus pandemic, it was announced in June 2020 that the magazine was to be put on hiatus.

 Sarah Lay became editor in September 2015, with John Robb becoming Editor-in-Chief of the online and offline publications.
 Lay left in July 2017.
-The website continues to be run by Robb and Associate Editor Phil Newall and a team of other section editors, journalists and contributors worldwide.
+The website continues to be run by Robb and Nigel Carr and a team of other section editors, journalists and contributors worldwide.

 In October 2021, Louder Than War Radio was launched, broadcasting 24/7 on the internet.
-Presenters include, Nigel Carr, Gordon Rutherford, Brian McCabe, Neil Crud, Nils van der Linden and Audrey Golden.
+Inaugural presenters included Nigel Carr, Gordon Rutherford, Brian McCabe, Neil Crud, Nils van der Linden and Audrey Golden.